KYW-TV: News operation

-On September 12, 2022, the station launched an additional hour-long newscast in the 9 a.m. time slot, Eyewitness News @ 9AM.
-The program is currently anchored by Natasha Brown and airs in a unique format: the first half hour is aired from 9 to 9:30 a.m. on KYW, the station's website and the CBS News Philadelphia streaming service while the entire hour airs on the website and streaming service exclusively.
-The 9:30–10 a.m. slot on CBS3 is occupied by The Drew Barrymore Show, whose format has been modified for its current third season to allow stations to air the show as two half-hour episodes which can be broadcast separately or back-to-back.
-KYW will follow the separation format in airing the show while sister station WPSG will carry both episodes in back-to-back format Tuesday through Saturday mornings at 3 a.m.
+On September 12, 2022, the station launched an additional hour-long newscast in the 9 a.m. time slot, Eyewitness News @ 9AM (currently CBS News Philadelphia @ 9AM).
+The program was anchored by Natasha Brown and from its initial launch until July 26, 2024, it aired in a unique format: the first half hour aired from 9 to 9:30 a.m. on KYW, the station's website and the CBS News Philadelphia streaming service while the entire hour aired on the website and streaming service exclusively.
+The 9:30–10 a.m. slot on CBS3 was occupied by The Drew Barrymore Show, whose broadcast format was modified, starting with the show's third season onward, to allow stations to air the show as two half-hour episodes which could be broadcast separately or back-to-back.
+KYW followed the separation format in airing the show while sister station WPSG carries both episodes in back-to-back format Tuesday through Saturday mornings at 3 am.
+On July 29, 2024, a scheduling change was announced as The Drew Barrymore Show was moved to 3 pm, replacing Family Feud and airing in the back-to-back format with the full hour-long newscast airing in its entirety on CBS3.
+The 3 a.m. airings on WPSG are not affected by the change.
+On September 9, 2024, Janelle Burrell became the new lead anchor of the 9 a.m. newscast as Brown moved to anchoring the 5 p.m. newscast alongside Ukee Washington in the wake of Jessica Kartalija's departure.

 KYW-TV launched a streaming news service, CBSN Philly (a localized version of the national CBSN service) on January 30, 2020, as part of a rollout of similar services across the CBS-owned stations.
 In January 2022, the streaming channel name was changed to CBS News Philly and later to CBS News Philadelphia in conjunction with a similar rebranding of the national service.

-In February 2023, the station began to slowly phase out the Eyewitness News name again to follow a rebranding affecting all CBS O&Os as all newscasts incorporated CBS News Philadelphia as their identity moving forward.
+CBS News Philadelphia became the full-time branding of KYW-TV's news operation on April 12, 2023, coinciding with a shift from the longtime Eyewitness News format to a more community-based focus, featuring more in-depth reporting.
+The rebranding was part of a larger-scale rebranding of CBS-owned stations; KYW-TV uses a green version of the CBS stations' graphics package, in part as a nod to the Philadelphia Eagles, but also serving to distinguish the station from other television news entities that primarily use blue.

+On August 31, 2023, CBS News Philadelphia NOW on The CW Philly aired its final broadcast on WPSG due to the station and several other CBS-owned CW affiliates dropping the network and becoming independent stations the next day, September 1.
+The station continues to air an hour-long newscast, but it is now fully produced by KYW and airs weeknights at 8 p.m.